Skip to main content

 3.1.1 INTRODUCTION

 The "Quality Task" data model is the root element for Catena-X-based quality work.
-It is a model that can be created by the automotive manufacturer or by the supplier and describes why data is exchanged over Catena-X network between two companies, who are the responsible people in each company and what should happen with transferred data after the completion of a "Quality Task".
+It is a model that can be created by vehicle manufacturer or supplier and describes why data is exchanged over Catena-X network between two companies(purpose) and what should happen with transferred data after completion of this "Quality Task".

 For data providers: Each "Quality Task" MUST have a unique qualityTaskId conformant to the semantic model.